9.4.1 BGA Component Reballing, Braid Ball Removal, Mini-Oven Attachment Method

 Procedure - Mini-Oven Attachment

-- Apply tacky flux to the flat BGA component pads using a Brush.
+1. Apply tacky flux to the flat BGA component pads using a brush.
 Flux should be evenly applied across the entire BGA pad surface.
-Use minimal flux needed to fully cover the surface.
+Use minimal flux needed to cover the surface fully.
 Remove any excess flux.
 See Figure 2.

-- Place the BGA component(s) into a fixture and cover with a matching stencil.
+2. Place the BGA components into a fixture and cover with a matching stencil.
 Check to ensure the alignment is correct.
 See Figure 3.

-- Place a quantity of the appropriate size Solder Spheres into the fixture and use a clean Cleaning Brush to distribute the Solder Spheres so they fill all the open apertures in the BGA Component Stencil.
+3. Place a quantity of the appropriate size solder spheres into the fixture and use a clean cleaning brush to distribute them so they fill all the open apertures in the BGA component stencil.
 Check to be sure all the apertures are filled with only one solder sphere.
-Tilt the fixture and pour the excess Solder Spheres into a collection container for reuse.
+Tilt the fixture and pour the excess solder spheres into a collection container for reuse.

-- Place the component and fixture into the Mini BGA Reflow Oven.
+4. Place the component and fixture into the mini BGA reflow oven.
 See Figure 4.

-- Turn the Mini BGA Reflow Oven on and select the proper profile.
+5. Turn the Mini BGA reflow oven on and select the proper profile.

-If a profile has not been defined a profile will need to be created.
+Note: If a profile has not been defined, a profile will need to be created.

-- Close the cover of the Mini BGA Reflow Oven and press the start button.
-The oven will go through the required preheat, reflow and cooling cycles.
+6. Close the cover of the Mini BGA reflow oven and press the start button.
+The oven will undergo the required preheat, reflow, and cooling cycles.

-- When the temperature has cooled below 100 ° C, use gloves and remove the reball fixture from the Mini BGA Reball Oven once.
-Allow the fixture and components to cool for one minutes to ensure package thermal stability prior to removing the BGA component from the fixture.
+7. When the temperature has cooled below 100 C, use gloves and remove the reball fixture from the mini BGA reball oven once.
+Allow the fixture and components to cool for one minute to ensure package thermal stability before removing the BGA component from the fixture.

-- Clean the BGA components in approved cleaning solution.
+9. Clean the BGA components in the approved cleaning solution.

 Procedure for reference only.